ttntm/ttntm/src/blog/10-static-comments.md

 </div>{% endraw %}
 ```

-Once you've deployed your site including the form, Netlify should automatically recognise it and create an entry for it in your account at `app.netlify.com/sites/SiteName/forms`.
+Once you've deployed your site including the form, Netlify should automatically recognize it and create an entry for it in your account at `app.netlify.com/sites/SiteName/forms`.
 It will be displayed there using the `<form>` element's `name` property.

 Feel free to test it now, we'll need some submissions later on anyway.